camikazegreen/trainGame/README.md

 - --The combination of those two scores determine what percentage of passengers are going to each stop.
 - --Each car holds 100 people, so it is easy to calculate how many people and add them to the train as a block with a timestamp e.g. 15 people from Tucson to Phoenix at 11:15am.
 - --When the train arrives in Phoenix, those 15 people get off, and the fare is calculated.
-- --The rate increases every 50 miles, and applies to the whole fare, so if it goes from $5 to $6 to $7, it would cost $5 to go 50 miles, and $12 to go 100 miles, and $21 to go 150 miles, etc.
+- --The rate increases every 50 miles, and applies to the whole fare, so if it goes from $5 to $6 to $7, it would cost $5 to go 50 miles, and $12 to go 100 miles, and $21 to go 150 miles, etc. (This is calculated as the crow flies, not along miles of track.
+People will have an expectation that they can get to a nearby city quickly, if you have them take a big loop to get there, they won't pay more for it.)
-- --The fare = rate x speed(where speed changes with the times.
+- --The fare = rate x speed(where rate and speed both change with the times.
 Early on 20 miles/hour = 1 rate, but eventually 100 miles/hour = 1 rate.
 This will be determined by your fastest competitor and how they change your customers expectations.
 If you have the fastest railroad, you can get a bonus, if you are slower, you get lower fares.)

 On your station report, it will list the fare to all available locations from that station.
 This way you can see the value of adding Limited or Express lines.